bqchristie/hatch-todo-client/README.md

 I started with the basic requirements but wanted to do something a little bit different so that I could play with reacte query and implement some simple drag and drop.

-Complete functionality is far from complete basically working towards a stripped down Trello.
+Complete functionality is far from complete but I am working towards a stripped down Trello.